Road to Salina: Plot

 In an attempt to resolve his mounting confusion, Jonas visits Linda again.
 She tells him that she was going to elope with Rocky the day he disappeared.
 The surprise visit of Charlie, an old friend of Jonas, once again threatens to completely destroy the façade that he is Rocky, and Mara may have heard Charlie call Jonas by his real name (it's not certain she heard Charlie or not).
 Charlie and his companions have a good time with Mara, Billie and the bewildered Jonas.
 Instead of accepting his friend's offer of leaving with him, Jonas stays with Billie and Mara.

 Jonas finally learns the shocking truth about the nature of his "sister's" behavior.
 When Rocky wanted to leave the incestuous relationship with his sister, Billie unintentionally killed him with a rock while trying to stop him.
 The revelation marks a turning point in Jonas' relationship with Billie, and from then on, she avoids him.
 Rebuked by her, Jonas explodes during an argument with Billie.
 Shaking her against a wall, he accidentally kills her.
 He runs away in the middle of a rainstorm in spite of Mara's protestations.
 Mara begs him to stay, and even calls Jonas by his real name, verifying that she was sane and knew Jonas wasn't Rocky all along.
 Mara offers to help him hide Billie's body under the station as Billie had done with Rocky, but instead, Jonas goes to Salina and tells the sheriff what has happened.
 The story is told in flashback.

 Cast

 The film is notable for its cast.
-The lead is played by Robert Walker, son of famous actors Robert Walker and Jennifer Jones.
+The lead is played by Robert Walker Jr., son of famous actors Robert Walker and Jennifer Jones.
 It was the last film of Ed Begley who died in April 1970, and the second-to-last of legendary screen siren Rita Hayworth.